smlhelp/book/docs/start/install.md

 ### VSCode

-Simply install the Standard ML plugin.
-From the extensions window in VS Code, just type "Standard ML" in the search and it should come up.
-If it does not, you can manually download the extension [here](https://marketplace.visualstudio.com/items?itemName=freebroccolo.sml) and install from the `.vsix` file.
+Simply install the Millet plugin.
+From the extensions window in VS Code, just type "Millet" in the search and it should come up.
+If it does not, you can manually download the extension [here](https://marketplace.visualstudio.com/items?itemName=azdavis.millet) and install from the `.vsix` file.
 This can be done by clicking the three dots in the top right of the extensions menu and clicking "install from vsix".
 From there, simply provide the `.vsix` file you downloaded and now you're all set up!

 ### Vim